Santa Claus, Indiana founded by John and Dora Hanning

 Never in history did a town have so much trouble naming itself than the town of…well, that, see, that was the problem.
 The town didn’t have a name–not even an unofficial one.
 There were many suggestions, but every time somebody made a suggestion, it was discovered that some other town already had that name.

 How did the folks find their way to the “nameless town”?
 Well, people who lived on the gently rolling hillscape of southern Indiana would simply point and say, “Over yonder is the ‘nameless town.’”
 So that’s exactly what they came to call it until one Friday night, late in 1852, on Christmas Eve.
-And this is The Rest of the Story…

 The Christmas Eve service had just concluded in the little log church, and everybody was there.
 [It was] as good a time as any to hold a final town meeting of the year, one citizen decided.
 As had often been the case through the years of town meetings since the community’s founding, there was only one order of business that night: a name for the “nameless town.”

-All were gathered around the pot-bellied, wood-burning stove.
-The circuit riding preacher, who had just preached the service, was there, too.
+All were gathered around the pot-bellied wood-burning stove.
+The circuit riding preacher who had just preached the service was there, too.
 He was a popular fellow—the Reverend Christian Wyttenbach.
 So esteemed was this minister that somebody suggested naming the town Wyttenbach, Indiana.
 But I think it was the reverend himself who respectfully declined; after all he didn’t even live there.

 The frustrating discussion continued.
 Now when I mention “everyone there,” I mean everybody; children–although quiet and not participating–children were included.
 But then, with a chilly December gust, the door of the church blew open.
 It was the adults who fell silent and it was the youngsters who suddenly came to life.
 For beyond the picture-framed doorway was a magical scene of snowflakes winking on black velvet, and the magical sound of sleigh bells.